2000 United States Senate election in New York: Early Clinton campaign

-Somewhat surprisingly, Clinton faced an erosion of support from women voters during her campaign, with her numbers declining throughout 1999.
+Clinton faced an erosion of support from women voters during her campaign, with her numbers declining throughout 1999.
 This was partly a typical pattern seen with women candidates where they have an early surge of female support, which then wears off, and it was partly due to her early campaign stumbles.
 But it also reflected the particular set of mixed feelings that women had towards Clinton's marriage and the ambition and the power she derived from it.
 The problem was especially acute among some female demographics; one of her longtime advisers later said, "Women in the educated professional class?
 They fucking couldn't stand her.
 We could never figure out why.
 We had psychologists come in."

 Clinton's campaign to all counties, carried by a Ford conversion van, helped to defuse the carpetbagger issue, with many New York residents saying that Clinton "seems like one of us."
 She discussed local issues such as price supports for the dairy industry, fares for air travel, college tuition levels, and the brain drain in parts of the state.
 Her political positions were well matched to the different constituencies in the state that she targeted.
 In a January 2000 appearance on the Late Show with David Letterman, she established a rapport with the host that would continue throughout her Senate years and into her 2008 presidential campaign.
 Clinton formally announced her official candidacy in Purchase, New York in February 2000, adopting the simple name "Hillary" for her campaign literature.

 Distrustful of the press since her husband's 1992 presidential campaign and her early days as First Lady, she imposed limits on her availability to the press van following her.
 Associated Press reporter Beth Harpaz later recounted a typical day from this time: "But we'd been told there'd be no 'avail' today, and we'd accepted it.
 That didn't prevent me from feeling slightly humiliated.
 I was so worn down and so exasperated by the lack of access and the lack of news in this campaign that I'd given up fighting."